impress-org/givewp/readme.txt

 == Changelog ==
 = 3.6.0: March 13th, 2024 =
 * New: Introduced a new beta feature called "Event Tickets" that is open for feedback!
-If enabled, you can create and manage events, and link them to your donation form.
+If enabled, you can create events and sell tickets on your donation forms.
-* New: Added a new form builder layout called "Two Panel (Steps)" that offers a side-by-side appearance included with a multi-step form.
+* New: Added a new form builder layout called "Two Panel" that offers a side-by-side appearance and a multi-step donation experience.
 * New: Added a new setting in the form builder styles tab for the header image overlay

 = 3.5.1: March 6th, 2024 =